 Home vs House

-There are many pairs of words in English language that are almost synonymous.
+There is not much of a difference between home and house though they definitely have different connotations.
+As you all know, there are many pairs of words in English language that are almost synonymous.
 One such pair is house and home.
-Both of them refer to a place of living and you are technically not wrong if you invite your friend to your house though people prefer to use the word home to describe the dwelling they live in.
-There is not much of a difference between a house and a home though they definitely have different connotations.
+Both of them refer to a place of living, and you are technically not wrong if you invite your friend to your house though people prefer to use the word home to describe the dwelling they live in.
 This article intends to stress on the correct usage of these words depending upon the context they are used in.
+You will understand that the difference between home and house comes with our emotional attachments to a place.

+House means a particular type of building.
+Generally people refer to the structure that they are building as a house.
 If you look at the way dwellings are numbered by municipalities who are interested in collecting property taxes, they talk in terms of house number so and so and never talk in terms of home numbers.
 This one example is enough to demonstrate the difference between a structure called a house and a place where families live in.
-A home is an abode that provides peace, comfort, happiness, security and confidence.
+A home is an abode that provides peace, comfort, happiness, security, and confidence.
 These are qualities that you do not expect in a house which is just a structure made of bricks and mortar.
+Look at the example.

 • Both home and house refer to a place of dwelling but differ in psychological and emotional meanings.